zainibeats/automation-scripts/README.md

 # Automation Scripts

-A collection of bash scripts for automating remote desktop connections, network mounts, and media downloads.
+A collection of bash and python scripts for automating remote desktop connections, network mounts, media downloads, and more.

-## Getting Started

-Each script has specific dependencies.
-Ensure they are installed before running the scripts to avoid errors.

 ---